 The average lifespan of a website is only about 100 days.¹

-Your website does much more than just offer clients a place to buy stuff, book services, or learn more about you.
+Websites for therapists do much more than just offer clients a place to book services, buy your online course, or learn more about you.
 Here are just a few of the ways web design matters for your company.

 . . .